Katonah, New York: Trademark attempt

 In early 2007, groups representing the hamlet came out in opposition to a trademark filed by homemaking mogul Martha Stewart for a new furniture line called the "Katonah Collection".
 Stewart purchased a 152 acre estate in Katonah in 2000, and it is there that she spent her five months of house arrest following her prison term resulting from charges of "lying to investigators".
 Representatives stated that Stewart was seeking to "honor the town" and the new furniture line was "...paying homage to this beautiful region."
 The pending trademark was contested by the Katonah Village Improvement Society and Katonah Architectural Hardware, along with support from the Ramapough Mountain Indians who foresaw legal conflict should Stewart succeed in trademarking the name for her furniture line.
-(View current appeals at the U.S. Trademark Office.)
+The parties reached a settlement in which the representatives of Katonah would not contest a trademark "for furniture, mirrors, pillows and chair cushions" and Stewart would not seek a trademark for any additional products.

 Demographics

 Katonah is classified as a hamlet, with no legal status as an administrative jurisdiction.
 The Katonah post office serves portions of the towns of Bedford, Lewisboro and Somers.
 Katonah was identified as a census-designated place (CDP) for the first time in 2010.

 According to the 2010 United States Census, the CDP of Katonah had a total population of 1,679 people, compared to 10,739 residents of the Katonah ZIP code, 10536.
 In 2010, half (5,391, or 50.2%) of the Katonah ZIP code's population resided in the town of Bedford, 36.9% in Somers and 12.9% in Lewisboro.